 Most UI recipients in our sample express a willingness to accept wage cuts of 5-10 percent to save their lost jobs, and one third are willing to take a 25 percent cut.
-Yet worker-employer discussions about cuts in pay, benefits or hours to prevent layoffs almost never happen.
+Yet worker-employer discussions about cuts in pay, benefits or hours to prevent layoffs almost never happen in our sample.
 When asked why, nearly four-in-ten UI recipients do not know.
-39 percent think wage cuts would not save their jobs, and 16 percent say pay cuts would undermine morale or lead the best workers to quit.
-For those who lost union jobs, 45 percent say contractual restrictions prevent wage cuts.
-Our results suggest that wage cuts acceptable to both the job loser and the former employer could potentially prevent about a quarter of the layoffs.
+Thirty-nine percent think wage cuts would not save their jobs, and 16 percent say pay cuts would undermine morale or lead the best workers to quit.
+For the fifteen percent of our sample who lost union jobs, 45 percent say contractual restrictions prevent wage cuts.